Home > Student Life > Student Handbook > Business and Financial Service and Policies > Dining Services

-All students who are participating in the meal plan will be issued a bar code sticker to affix to their ID card.
+All students who are participating in the meal plan will be issued a barcode on their ID card.
 Students are required to present their ID card when entering the dining room.
 Failure to have your ID card available may result in the refusal of service.
 Lost or stolen IDs should be reported to the Dining Service Office immediately so arrangements can be made for the student to access the dining room.
 Students are to enter the dining room through the main entrance and check in with the dining room attendant.
 Entering the dining room through the

 Dishes and food may not be taken from the dining room.
 In keeping with health policies, pets are not allowed in the dining room or The Buttery.
 Backpacks are not permitted in the dining room.
 Shoes and appropriate clothing are required for dining room attendance.

-immediate removal of offending students from the dining room and loss of dining room privileges for the remainder of the semester (without refund of fees from the College).
-Students violating the Dining Hall policies and procedures may also be charged through the College's disciplinary process.
+immediate removal of offending students from the dining room, and could result in loss of dining room privileges for the remainder of the semester without refund of fees from the College.
+Students violating the Dining Hall policies and procedures may also be charged through the College's student conduct process.